kayuksel/alphaquant_fx/README.md

 ## Overview

 This repository implements a novel, adaptive technical indicator discovered through an LLM-driven scientific discovery workflow.
-The indicator synthesizes multi-horizon momentum, volatility regime detection, tail-risk adjustment, and Gaussian-weighted trend filtering to generate a normalized trading signal for the AUDNZD currency pair on hourly OHLCV data.
-The parameters of the discovered trading strategy are not hyper-tuned.
+The indicator synthesizes multi-horizon momentum, volatility regime detection, tail-risk adjustment, and Gaussian-weighted trend filtering to generate a normalized trading signal for the AUDNZD currency pair on hourly data.
+The parameters of the discovered trading strategy are not tuned.

 ## Results